HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

  ## Input Parameters
 - Parameter: password
    - Type: String
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: The current password of the user.
+Stored as varchar(225) in the database

 - Parameter: question
    - Type: String
-   - Description: Describe parameter.
-Stored as *int(11)* in the database
+   - Description: Security challenge question.
+Stored as varchar(256) in the database

-- Parameter: answer
+- Parameter: $answer
    - Type: String
-   - Description: Describe parameter.
-Stored as *varchar(256)* in the database
+   - Description: The answer to the security challenge question.
+Stored as varchar(256) in the database

+- Parameter: action
+   - Type: ?
+   - Description: Specifies the action

 ## Calling Methods
 - POST